History of tropical cyclone naming: Modern day

-At present tropical cyclones are officially named by one of eleven warning centres and retain their names throughout their lifetimes to provide ease of communication between forecasters and the general public regarding forecasts, watches, and warnings.
+At present tropical cyclones are officially named by one of twelve warning centres and retain their names throughout their lifetimes to provide ease of communication between forecasters and the general public regarding forecasts, watches, and warnings.
 Due to the potential for longevity and multiple concurrent storms, the names are thought to reduce the confusion about what storm is being described.
 Names are assigned in order from predetermined lists once storms have one, three, or ten-minute sustained wind speeds of more than 65 km/h depending on which basin it originates in.
 However, standards vary from basin to basin, with some tropical depressions named in the Western Pacific, while tropical cyclones have to have gale-force winds occurring near the center before they are named within the Southern Hemisphere.

-Any member of the World Meteorological Organisation's hurricane, typhoon and tropical cyclone committees can request that the name of a tropical cyclone be retired or withdrawn from the various tropical cyclone naming lists.
-A name is retired or withdrawn if a consensus or majority of members agree that the tropical cyclone has acquired a special notoriety, such as causing a large number of deaths and amounts of damage, impacts or for other special reasons.
-Any tropical cyclone names assigned by the Papua New Guinea National Weather Service are automatically retired regardless of any damage caused.
-A replacement name is then submitted to the committee concerned and voted upon, but these names can be rejected and replaced for various reasons.
-These reasons include the spelling and pronunciation of the name, its similarity to the name of a recent tropical cyclone or on another list of names, and the length of the name for modern communication channels such as social media.
+Any member of the World Meteorological Organization's hurricane, typhoon and tropical cyclone committees can request that the name of a tropical cyclone be retired or withdrawn from the various tropical cyclone naming lists.
+A name is retired or withdrawn if a consensus or majority of members agree that the tropical cyclone has acquired a special notoriety, such as causing a large number of deaths, significant impacts, or for other special reasons.
+Any name assigned to a tropical cyclone by the Papua New Guinea National Weather Service is automatically retired regardless of any damage caused.
+A replacement name is then submitted to the committee concerned and voted upon, but the proposed name can be rejected and replaced for various reasons.
+These reasons include the spelling and pronunciation of the name, its similarity to the name of a recent tropical cyclone or to a name on another list, and the length of the name for modern communication channels such as social media.
 PAGASA also retires the names of significant tropical cyclones, when they have caused at least in damage and/or have caused at least 300 deaths.
-There are no names retired within the North Indian Ocean or the South-West Indian Ocean, as names are only used once in each basin before being replaced.
+No names are retired within the North Indian Ocean or the South-West Indian Ocean, as names are only used once in each basin before being replaced.